 The big problem with the first statement is that it’s not fully inclusive and assumes too much about the two groups.
 What about those who fall into neither category?
 What about those with kids or teens with different preferences than the norm?

-This is compounded by the fact that several of Universal Orlando’s best attractions, including Transformers: The Ride 3D, Revenge of the Mummy, The Simpsons Ride, Men in Black Alien Attack, E.T.
-Adventure, The Amazing Adventures of Spiderman, Dragon Challenge, and the Incredible Hulk Coaster, have height requirements.
+This is compounded by the fact that several of Universal Orlando’s best attractions, including Revenge of the Mummy, The Simpsons Ride, Men in Black Alien Attack, E.T.
+Adventure, The Amazing Adventures of Spiderman, and the Incredible Hulk Coaster, have height requirements.
 Oh, and don’t forget the two flagship Harry Potter attractions, Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts.

 A lot of attractions are eliminated for families with by virtue of this height requirement alone.
-Then, you have attractions like Disaster, Terminator 2: 3D, and Universal’s Horror Makeup Show that may be inappropriate for some kids, even if there is no height requirement.
 While there are still plenty of attractions that kids can do in the Universal Orlando parks, these attractions are not Universal’s strong suit, whereas many of Walt Disney World’s classic attractions are perfectly suitable for kids.
-If you have small children and are contemplating a trip to Universal Orlando, you will definitely want to consult the height requirement charts to make sure that they are tall enough for at least a chunk of them.
+If you have small children and are contemplating a trip to Universal Orlando, you will definitely want to consult height requirement charts to make sure that they are tall enough for at least a chunk of them.

 On the other hand, Walt Disney World does not excel in thrilling attractions.
 Sure, there are some options but most of Disney’s rollercoasters are tame by thrill-seeking standards.
 Exciting, well-themed attractions are squarely in Universal Orlando’s wheelhouse.
-With the exception of coasters like Hulk and Dragon Challenge, almost all of these attractions are brilliantly executed, and are not just cheap, amusement park thrills.
+With the exception of coasters, almost all of these attractions are brilliantly executed, and are not just cheap, amusement park thrills.
 Transformers, Spiderman, Revenge of the Mummy, and the two flagship Harry Potter attractions, among others, are some of the best attractions in Orlando.

 I wouldn’t say any of these attractions are particularly intense (take that for what it’s worth), but they do wonderfully fuse thrills with thematic delivery.
 If you can handle Expedition Everest or Rock ‘n’ Roller Coaster, you can probably handle anything at Universal Orlando.
 These action-packed attractions are Universal Orlando’s definite strong suit, and if this is your style, you will be particularly impressed with what they have to offer.
 Many of these fast-paced, action-packed attractions are unlike anything that exists at Walt Disney World.